-South Wales Police/ the Commissioner maintains a provision to meet the costs of likely policy excesses and self insured risks for existing cases/ claims.
-South Wales Police/ the Commissioner provides an allocation from its revenue budget and prior year provisions to assist in meeting these costs.
-Current assessment requires an additional £1.9M.
+South Wales Police/the Commissioner maintains a provision to meet the costs of likely policy excesses and self insured risks for existing cases/claims.
+South Wales Police/the Commissioner provides an allocation from its revenue budget and prior year provisions to assist in meeting these costs.
+Current assessment shows a reduction of £0.9M.